Описание

 The Burga Monoplane

-Rectangular monoplane wings were wire braced to strong points on the undercarriage and to a pylon built above the fuselage.
-There was no wing warping, lateral control being obtained by two 'rudders', one above and one below the fuselage, working in opposite directions.
+Rectangular monoplane wings were wire braced to strong points on the undercarriage and to a pylon built over the fuselage.
+There was no wing warping, lateral control being obtained by two ‘rudders’, one above and one below the fuselage, working in opposite directions.
 The design made provisions for wings of varying camber which fitted at varying angles of incidence to give the machine any desired performance.

-Lt.
-Burga took a shed at Shoreham where the machine was test flown on November 20, 1912 by H. R. Simms.
+Lt Burga took a shed at Shoreham where the machine was test flown on November 20, 1912, by H. R. Simms.
 The mainplanes fitted were those best suited for maximum speed and the pilot reported that it was certainly fast and had a good rate of climb.
-Further taxying trials were made by H. S. Powell in the following month, and in January 1913 the Burga monoplane returned to the Avro works at Manchester for modification.
+Further taxying trials were made by H.S.
+Powell in the following month shortly before the machine was seriously damaged in an accident.
+This resulted in the Burga monoplane being returned to the Avro Works at Manchester in January 1913 for repair and it was not heard of again.

 Manufacturers: A. V. Roc and Company, Brownsfield Mills, Great Ancoats Street, Manchester; and Shoreham Aerodrome, Sussex